dcf21/4most-4gp/README.md

 * *git* (required to check the code out from GitHub)
 * *SQLite3* (including the python-sqlite3 binding; you can test for this by typing `import sqlite3` into a python terminal)
+* *python-matplotlib* (required to use the 4GP Spectrum Browser and the Cannon; you can test for this by typing `import matplotlib` into a python terminal)
 * *python-tk* (required to use the 4GP Spectrum Browser and the Cannon; you can test for this by typing `import tkinter` into a python terminal)
+* *pyxplot* (required to produce plots of the Cannon's performance)

 The following packages are strongly recommended: